21 Cards Rummy – A Unique Rummy Variation

 - Marriage is another meld in which the player gets additional points from the opponents.
 If the Upper Cut, Cut Joker and the Lower Cut of the same group are combined, it is known as a ‘Marriage’.
 If 4♥ is the Cut Joker, then the player who holds a sequence of 3♥, 4♥ and 5♥ of Hearts carries a Marriage Hand, which carries 100 points from the opponents.

 The 21 cards rummy is more exciting than the 13 card rummy.
-But it takes some time to master the game as there are many rules for the game.
+However, it takes some time to master the game as there are many rules for the game.
+Once you master this and learn how to play 21 card rummy, you can easily be an expert in the game.
 So, you have seen that 21 Cards Rummy is as easy as 13 Cards Rummy.
-Grab some extra decks of cards and play this fun-filled game to have a great time with your friends!
+Grab some extra decks of cards and play this fun-filled game to have a very good time with your friends!